kubernetes/website/content/en/docs/concepts/workloads/controllers/deployment.md

 In API version `apps/v1`, a Deployment's label selector is immutable after it gets created.
 {{< /note >}}

-* Selector additions require the pod template labels in the Deployment spec to be updated with the new label too, otherwise a validation error is returned.
+* Selector additions require the Pod template labels in the Deployment spec to be updated with the new label too, otherwise a validation error is returned.
 This change is a non-overlapping one, meaning that the new selector does not select ReplicaSets and Pods created with the old selector, resulting in orphaning all old ReplicaSets and creating a new ReplicaSet.
 * Selector updates changes the existing value in a selector key -- result in the same behavior as additions.
-* Selector removals removes an existing key from the Deployment selector -- do not require any changes in the pod template labels.
+* Selector removals removes an existing key from the Deployment selector -- do not require any changes in the Pod template labels.
 Existing ReplicaSets are not orphaned, and a new ReplicaSet is not created, but note that the removed label still exists in any existing Pods and ReplicaSets.

 ## Rolling Back a Deployment